AndreasDit/building_an_api/readme.md

-# Foobar
+# API

-Foobar is a Python library for dealing with word pluralization.
+In this project an API is build, with which the data from the use cases from my portfolio site ai-for-everyone.org can be extacted.

 ## Installation